GitAtom-PDX/GitAtom/README.md

 - `git add ../markdowns/lorem.md`
 - `git commit -m ‘atomify and render lorem.md’`
-- `git push live master`
+- `git push live main`

-Initialize the site directory: python3 gitatom init . config.yaml is created populated with default values when init is called.
+Initialize the site directory: `python3 init.py`
+config.yaml is created populated with default values when init is called.

 Site index and archive are created at initialization, and they are updated when new entries are added.